xelixdev/textpack/README.md

 ## How does it work?

 As mentioned above, under the hood, we're building a document term matrix of n-grams assigned a TF-IDF score.
-We're then using matrix multipcation to quickly calculate the cosine similarity between these values.
+We're then using matrix multiplication to quickly calculate the cosine similarity between these values.

-I wrote [this blog post](https://medium.com/p/2493b3ce6d8d) to explian how TextPack works behind the scene.
+I wrote [this blog post](https://medium.com/p/2493b3ce6d8d) to explain how TextPack works behind the scene.
 Check it out!